What is an Email Subject Line?

 That said, you should try using numbered lists as a tactic in your email subject lines.
 As a health app your email subject line could read “10 foods to increase your energy.”

-6) Offering a Solution
+6) Offer a Solution

 Emphasizing that the body of your email contains the answer to your recipients’ questions or can meet their needs is an excellent way to entice them into clicking.